cse taggi

 Start Date (earliest)

-1 week before the start of the student's enrolled session
+A week before the start of session (while you're enrolled at CSE)

 Expiry Date (latest)

-The day before the start of the session following their enrolled session
+The day before the start of the session after session

 Non-Student Classes